huxaiphaer/java_meetup/README.md

 ```

 If you hit **POST** in postman, you should get a **201** status code meaning a resource has been created,
-thus you hve successfully set the backend
+thus you have successfully set the backend

 _If you get any Exceptions , just go back to step 1 and cross check